Taskkill/FeenyML/README.md

 Block is a expression.
 It returns value of the last expression inside of it.
 Once again - each line of code has to end with semicolon except the last one.

+#### Similarly to the block - returning value of it's last expression - FML program returns (exits with) the value of it's last expression.
+(The one without the semicolon.)

 Short Functions: